Dylon-Chan/wengsiong-cicd-serverless-app-with-scan/README.md

 git commit -m "Add Github Action workflow" git push --set-upstream origin dev
 ```
-3.Navigate to the Actions tab within the GitHub repository to monitor the status of the workflow.
+3. Navigate to the Actions tab within the GitHub repository to monitor the status of the workflow.
 4. You should see the workflow running and the test passed as shown below.
 5. Create a pull request to merge the updates from the `dev` branch into the `main` branch.